ba-st/Buoy/docs/reference/BindingsAndOptionals.md

 does not pretend to be a monad.

 So let's say we have a user interface where we want to show the details of some file the user has to upload.
-At the beginning there is no file so we can start with an unused optional:
+At the beginning there is no file, so we can start with an unused optional:

 ```smalltalk